Urban Diaries

 Shikha Supriya, Hostess Dakshin and MN Nandish, Steward Dakshin

-Tanya Dhar with Mrs Ummi Abdullah, Moplah culinary expert
+Tanya Fontes with Mrs Ummi Abdullah, Moplah culinary expert

 My taste buds got a head start at the Moplah food festival at Dakshin at the ITC Windsor, with the Muthari Sherbet, a preparation that tastes very similar to payasam, although is not as sweet.
 The chef enlightened me on my drink, explaining, “It is a sherbet {body cooler} made with palm sugar, ragi, and coconut milk.”
 I enjoyed the delightful sherbet which was light on the palate, and whet the appetite for the feast that awaited me.